Transparency010101/scrab-img-from-ligthshot/README.md

 ## What Is It?
 If you open this link https://prnt.sc/image/4fdgjb, you can see an image of someone user of lightshot.
-You can change lasts 6 symbols in the link, and you'll see another image: https://prnt.sc/image/afsghb, but to changing it is uncomfortable.
-To automatic this uncomfortable actions, I created this project.
+You can change lasts 6 symbols in the link, and you'll see another image: https://prnt.sc/image/afsghb, but changing it manually is uncomfortable.
+To automatic this uncomfortable process, I created this project.

-Script will download certain count of images on you machine(PC, notebook)
+Script will download certain count(that you indicate) of images
 ___

 ## Installing